7th Panzer Division (Wehrmacht): Eastern Front

 Operation Barbarossa began at 03:05 on 22 June 1941.
-Resistance at the border was weaker than expected and brushed aside, the tanks of the division raced forward, covering the 60 km to reach the Neman River at Olita (Alytus) by midday.
+Resistance at the border was weaker than expected and brushed aside, the tanks of the division raced forward, covering the 60 km to reach the Neman River at Alytus by midday.
 (Note: The tanks of the Panzer Regiment literally raced each other during the first days advance.)
 The Soviet 5th Tank Division stationed on the east bank of river at Alytus was completely taken by surprise, and the Germans were able to capture two bridges and establish bridgeheads across the river.
 Shortly thereafter, the Soviets initiated a series of fierce counter-attacks, bringing the German advance to an abrupt halt.

 The 5th Tank Division was well equipped with 300 tanks, of which 55 were of the new T-34 and KV-1 types.
 Firing from hull down positions on the reverse slopes of hillsides, they caused the panzer forces their first combat losses.
-Reinforced in the afternoon by tanks from 20th Panzer Division's 21st panzer regiment, von Funck could fend off probing attacks from the Red Army tanks and pressure the east bank, but decided to delay further advance until his supplies caught up with him.
+Reinforced in the afternoon by tanks from 20th Panzer Division's 21st Panzer Regiment, von Funck could fend off probing attacks from the Red Army tanks and pressure the east bank, but decided to delay further advance until his supplies caught up with him.